Giving Household Brands the Apple Treatment — How to Upgrade a Brand

 The sans-serif font will also appeal to a younger generation and help declutter the label.

-What’s more, beers (and alcoholic beverages in general) often have a very similar design.
+Moreover, beer (and alcoholic beverages in general) often have a similar design.

 Distinguishing one from another on the shelves isn’t always easy.
 With this design, Heineken would stand out.

-Our experiment was a lot of fun (for us) and hopefully helped you see how design can completely alter the look and feel of a brand.
+Our experiment was a lot of fun (for us) and hopefully helped you see how design can completely alter the look and feel of household brands.

-Minimalist design can help with the achievement of that, and at Heue Digital we tend to favour minimalist simplicity as it helps add brand value in most instances.
+Minimalist design can help achieve that, and at Inkbot Design, we tend to favour minimalist simplicity as it helps add brand value in most instances.

-Bear in mind that not every brand is Apple — you need to find your own brand identity.
+Remember that not every brand is Apple — you must find your brand identity.

 Some brands have (and rightly so) a much more old-fashioned design.